pact-foundation/nestjs-pact/README.md

 });
 ```

-Now let's look how we can publish the pacts created from the test file to a Pact broker!
+Now let's look at how we can publish the pacts created from the test file to a Pact broker!

 **test/pact/publish-pacts.ts**